CSC207-2022F-UofT/course-project-linkout/README.md

 - Click `Like Me (VIP)` to display all users the current user has liked (Function only available for VIP User)
 - Click `Set Invisible` to set the current user to invisible (Function only available for VIP User)

+#### Filing and saving / record report

+Key features:
+- A user can file a report against another user by the UI.
+- The report is stored in the database.
+- The admin is notified.
+- The user sees if this was successful by the UI.
+Relevant entities: User, Admin, Report

+#### Accessing report

+Key features:
+- An admin enters the ID of the report to access by the UI.
+- The report is retrieved from the database.
+- The admin then sees the report shown by the UI.
+Relevant entities: Admin, Report

+#### Restrict user

+Key features:
+- An admin, after viewing the report, can restrict a user by the UI.
+- A restriction duration is set for the user (in Unix seconds).
+- The admin sees if this was successful by the UI.
+- The user can no longer log in for this amount of time.
+Relevant entities: User, Admin

 ### Design patterns

 We have implemented the Factory design pattern for the User entity.